21isenough/LightningATM-docs/lightningatm-setup/hardware-setup/wiring-details.md

 ![](../../.gitbook/assets/pinout.png)

 This pinout is only applicable if you use the "PaPiRus Zero - ePaper / eInk Screen".
-For other eInk displays please refer to its manual or ask me directly for help.
+For other eInk displays please refer to its manual or ask in the Telegram group for help:

 {% hint style="success" %}
 Join the Telegram group here: [https://t.me/lightningatm\_building](https://t.me/lightningatm_building)